DAVENJAGI/Utibu_health/README.md

 ![Profile Screen](/pics/profile.jpeg)

 ## Payment Screen
 * A payment page to allow patients to complete their transactional payment.
-Seek to implement availabe APIs.
+Will seek to implement availabe APIs for the payment method the clinic offers.
 ![Payment Screen](/pics/payment.jpeg)

 ## Previous order Screen